Victoriaheiheihei/syn-sem-multi_task_learning/README.md

 ## About Constituency
 Constituency Syntax Tree is a tree-based syntatic formalism,which contains POS and syntactic constituent for each word in the input sentence.More details are in the page [Constituency](https://catalog.ldc.upenn.edu/LDC99T42)

+## Data

+Though AMR and Constituency corpus are not public_avalible,the machine tranlation data WMT14 for EN2DE is avalible,we update it with codes.

 ## Model

-We provide two models, one is a model based on single task named , and the other is a model based on joint learning.
+We provide two models, one is a model based on single task, and the other is a model based on joint learning.The main improvement lies in